cakephp/docs/fr/development/routing.rst

 Will ensure that your chapter and section parameters reverse route correctly.

-When generating urls, using a :term:`routing array` you add named parameters as values with string keys matching the name::
+When generating urls, using a :term:`tableau routing` you add named parameters as values with string keys matching the name::

     <?php